scds/Omeka-S/step2.md

 3. The final step is to assign this item to your **Item Set**.
 To do this click on the **Item Set** tab at the top and select the desired Item Set from the pane on the right.

 *n.b.
 If you are still working on the metadata for your item, or are waiting on information about permissions and rights, you can keep the item private by selecting the **eye icon** in the top right corner.
-When you are ready to make the item public, simply click on the eye again and you will no longer see a strike through the icon.*
+When you are ready to make the item public, simply click on the eye again and you will no longer see a strike through the icon.
+This means the item can be viewed publicly.*

 Once you've added a few Items to your Item Set you are ready to proceed to [Step 3](step3): Building a Digital Exhibit.